thejoshwolfe/yazl/README.md

 Always `0x033f == (3 << 8) | 63`, which means UNIX (3)
 and made from the spec version 6.3 (63).

-Note that the "UNIX" and has implications in the External File Attributes.
+Note that the "UNIX" has implications in the External File Attributes.

 ### Version Needed to Extract